 Frame mounted fixtures are still a standard choice, though they are a risky form of traditional art lighting in many situations.
 Older oil canvases can break down quickly in the presence of excess heat, and this is something that incandescent and halogen fixtures both struggle with.
 For this reason frame mounted LEDs are becoming more popular, though LEDs still have a way to go when it comes to color rendering.

-Halogen illumination is still the best for displaying creative subjects, so recessed and ceiling mounted fixtures are usually the lighting of choice when working with paintings.
+Halogen illumination was the best for displaying creative subjects, so recessed and ceiling mounted fixtures are usually the lighting of choice when working with paintings.
 Eyeball fixtures and wall washers have been around for a while, but they are still strong options for this purpose.
 However, they produce heat which is bad for art unless used with a UV filter to remove harmful rays.

-In the future, more properties will turn to optical framing projectors for creative purposes as they offer a powerful combination of technical superiority and a unique look.
-Optical framing projectors, though, require careful planning in advance and technical skill to implement correctly, so a homeowner should consult with an expert when working with projectors.
+Today, LED optical framing projectors are used for creative purposes as they offer a powerful combination of technical superiority and a unique look.
+Optical framing projectors, though, require careful planning in advance and technical skill to implement correctly, so a homeowner should consult with Phantom lighting before making a decision.